Sjord/Sjord.github.io/_posts/2023-09-15-client-side-spamfilter-for-tutanota.md

 ## Reverse engineering the API

+My JavaScript spam filter needs access to emails, so I wanted to hook in to the Tutanota web app.
 I tried some things in the browser console, and looked at the source code of the Tutanota web app, and after some time I figured out how to retrieve emails.
  There's a global `tutao` variable that offers an entry into the Tutanota internals.

 Most web applications have such a global variable, but this is not necessarily the case.
 It is entirely possible to implement an application without using global variables.